 3. DIY Greek yoghurt salad dressing.
 Whisk together Greek yoghurt, minced garlic, lemon juice, olive oil, herbs and salt.
 Drizzle over salad or roast vegetables.

 4. Sour cream swap.
 It’s Mexican night and you’ve forgotten sour cream…never fear!
-Swap in Greek yoghurt to dollop over nachos, tacos or burritos for that same creamy-tart taste.
+Swap in Greek yoghurt to dollop over nachos, tacos or burritos.

 6. Make yoghurt flatbread.
-Easiest recipe ever – combine equal parts Greek yoghurt with self-raising flour into a dough.
+Easiest recipe ever – combine equal parts Greek yoghurt with self-raising flour, and knead into a dough.
 Roll into balls then flatten.
 Fry in a super hot oiled pan.

 7. As a post-workout snack.
 The combination of carbohydrates and protein make Greek yoghurt an ideal post-gym recovery snack.